nas5w/100-days-of-code-frontend/README.md

 **Note**: I know front-end development means a lot of different things to a lot of people!
 If you're a front-end developer and you think this guide could be improved, please let me know by raising an issue as described in the [Contributing](#contributing) section.
 Thank you!

+# Translations

+Thanks to some incredible contributors, this curriculum has been translated into the following languages!

+- [Russian русский](/ru) (translation by @Ibochkarev and @JonikUl)

 # :calendar: Curriculum

 The underlying principle of this repository is [timeboxing](https://en.wikipedia.org/wiki/Timeboxing).
 If you have spent any amount of time in the past trying to learn web development or a similar skill, you have likely experienced going down a rabbit hole on any one particular topic.
 This repository aims to assign a certain number of days to each technology and encourages you to move to the next once that number of days is up.